-A character with high Charm knows how to meet and positively influence other people.
-This attribute is not to be confused with the physical trait of Attractiveness.
-A charming character is good at, among other things, Politics and Empathy.
+A character with high charm knows how to face other people and appear positive to them.
+This value is not to be confused with the physical trait Attractiveness.
+A Charming character is good at Politics and Empathy among other things.